Reconfigurable Intelligent Surface Based Hybrid Precoding for THz Communications: Deep Learning Based Hybrid Precoding Design

 \section{Deep Learning Based Hybrid Precoding Design}

-In this section, we first reformulate the hybrid precoding optimization problem (\ref{eq12}).
+In this section, the hybrid precoding optimization problem (\ref{eq12}) is reformulated first.
 Then we propose the DL-MDC algorithm to solve the reformulated problem.
-Next, the complexity analysis of the DL-MDC algorithm is provided.
-Finally, we discuss how to extend the idea of the DL-MDC algorithm for some other problems for wireless communications.
+Next, we provide the complexity analysis of the DL-MDC algorithm.
+Finally, the insight of the idea of the DL-MDC algorithm for some other problems for wireless communications is presented.